restincode/restincode/README.md

 This project is intended to be open to all and a true community effort.
 Everyone should feel empowered to contribute additional photos, blogs, talks, papers, research, etc for individuals listed.

+> **The most significant request we have for contributors** is to help us create the actual person.json file for every individual who has an open Issue ticket.
+Many people will open an Issue for the deceased, few will take the extra time to create the actual files to populate the site.
+>
+> Here are some other ways to contribute:
+> - Updating/improving our website, graphics, and logos (we suck)
+> - Writing code to [auto-publish entries](#174) on the anniversary of their passing
+>
+> See our Ideas [discussions](https://github.com/restincode/restincode/discussions/categories/ideas?discussions_q=category%3AIdeas+) or [issue label](https://github.com/restincode/restincode/issues?q=is%3Aopen+is%3Aissue+label%3AIdeas) for more opportunities.

 Please see our [CONTRIBUTING](https://github.com/restincode/restincode/blob/master/CONTRIBUTING.md) guide for instructions on how to help this project grow.

 <p align="center">